-Over the past six years, Missouri's pitching staff has improved significantly, aided in part by D'Amour.
-The 2011 pitching staff put together a 1.40 ERA, the lowest by a Missouri team since 1998, while also striking out 539 batters, which shattered the old school record.
-Redshirt sophomore Chelsea Thomas led the nation with a 0.95 ERA, tied the school record with 32 wins and broke the school record with 397 strikeouts, guiding her to Big 12 Pitcher of the Year and First Team All-America honors, along with being named one of three finalists for USA Softball's Player of the Year award.
+Mizzou's 2011 pitching staff put together a 1.40 team ERA, the lowest for Missouri since 1998, while also striking out 539 batters, which shattered the old school record.
+A then-redshirt sophomore, Thomas led the nation with a 0.95 ERA, tied the school record with 32 wins and broke the school record for strikeouts with 397.
+She was named one of three finalists for USA Softball's Player of the Year award.

 A native of Monrovia, Md., D'Amour graduated from Mizzou in 2008 with a degree in general studies.
 D'Amour started throwing underhand at the age of four while serving as batboy for his father's fast pitch team.
 He has played shortstop and pitched men's fast pitch for the past seven seasons, including three in the ISC Travel League and was the MVP of the NSA World Series in 2007.
 During his last ASA National Tournament, D'Amour hit .500 (7-for-14) with three home runs.
 D'Amour also played two years of college baseball - one under head coach Ehren Earleywine - at Texas A&M-Corpus Christi, where he was an infielder.